anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 # -rw-rw-r-- 1 pandu pandu  26M Mar  5 18:31 students-1000000.json.txt
 ```

-We will get a text files like this.
-In this case, each row contain 22 characters = 22 Bytes.
+We will get text files like this.
+In this case, each row contains 22 characters = 22 Bytes.

 ```json
 {"id":1,"name":"aaa"}